tchebb/bose-dfu/README.md

 SUBCOMMANDS:
-    list         List all connected Bose HID devices (vendor ID 0x05a7) info         Get information about a specific device not in DFU mode enter-dfu    Put a device into DFU mode leave-dfu    Take a device out of DFU mode download     Write firmware to a device in DFU mode
+    list         List all connected Bose HID devices (vendor ID 0x05a7) info         Get information about a specific device not in DFU mode tap          Run TAP commands on a specific device not in DFU mode enter-dfu    Put a device into DFU mode leave-dfu    Take a device out of DFU mode download     Write firmware to a device in DFU mode